saifnoman/Application-Development-Resource/html-js-css/level-1/readme.md

 </form>
 ```

-- To improve the visual of the form, we use CSS.
+- Third: improve the visual of the form and add some CSS.
-  - Use your own CSS code or copy the CSS code below and past it inside the `<style></style>`:
+  - You could use your own CSS code or copy the CSS code below and past it inside the `<style></style>`:

 ```css
 label {